 Windows is recognizing your printer as being offline because it is unable to communicate with the printer.
 This can be caused by several different situations, so you need to pinpoint exactly from where the problem is originating.

-The first step is to click the Start button at the bottom-left corner of your screen, then click Devices and Printers.
+Step 1: Click the Start button at the bottom-left corner of your screen, then click Devices and Printers.

-Right-click the printer that is showing as offline, then click See what’s printing.
+Step 2: Right-click the printer that is showing as offline, then click See what’s printing.

-Click the Printer link at the top of this window, then click the Use Printer Offline option to remove the check mark.
+Step 3: Click the Printer link at the top of this window, then click the Use Printer Offline option to remove the check mark.

 If this solved your problem, then you are all set and can continue with your printing.
 However, if this did not resolve the issue, then there are some more troubleshooting steps you can try.

 - Check that the printer is turned on, and that the USB cable is properly connected to both the back of the printer and your computer.
 If your printer is wireless, you may need to restart the printer, then restart your computer to see if you can re-establish the wireless connection.

-If you are using a wireless printer, have you recently changed your router, or changed the name of the wireless network?
+- If you are using a wireless printer, have you recently changed your router, or changed the name of the wireless network?
 If so, you may need to update your wireless printer with the new wireless network settings.
 If your wireless printer does not feature a control panel on the printer that allows you to change the network settings, you may need to temporarily connect the printer to your computer with a USB cable to modify the settings.

-If your wired printer is still showing an offline status, despite the fact that it is plugged in and connected to your computer, then there may be a problem with the port to which the device is connected.
+- If your wired printer is still showing an offline status, despite the fact that it is plugged in and connected to your computer, then there may be a problem with the port to which the device is connected.

-Return to the Devices and Printers menu, right-click your printer, then click Printer Properties.
+Step 1: Return to the Devices and Printers menu, right-click your printer, then click Printer Properties.

-Click the Ports tab at the top of the window, choose the correct port from the list at the center of the window, click Apply, then click OK.
+Step 2: Click the Ports tab at the top of the window, choose the correct port from the list at the center of the window, click Apply, then click OK.